Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 The 2013 Mustang?
 It’s the Switzerland of this generation – neutral territory.

 Engine options?
 You’ve got your 3.7L V6 or the 5.0L V8 with 420 hp in the GT.
-The 6-speed auto came with a neat trick called SelectShift, letting you play manual when the mood strikes.
+The 6-speed auto came with a smart trick called SelectShift, letting you play manual when the impulse strikes.

 Fuel efficiency was decent – the V6 could manage 19 city/30 highway mpg.
-Not too shabby for a muscle car.
+Not too terrible for a muscle car.

 - New front fascia with a bigger grille